Health & Nutrition11 min read

 Healthy Paws

-Strengths: No annual or lifetime payout caps, fast claim processing (often under 48 hours), simple pricing with no add-ons to worry about.
+Strengths: No annual or lifetime payout caps.
+Fast claim processing (often under 48 hours).
+Simple pricing with no add-ons to worry about.

 Embrace

-Weaknesses: Annual maximum caps (you choose between $5,000 and $30,000), the wellness plan adds to monthly cost.
+Weaknesses: Annual maximum caps (you choose between $5,000 and $30,000).
+The wellness plan adds to your monthly cost.

 Nationwide

-Weaknesses: More expensive than competitors for equivalent coverage, claims processing can be slower, some plans exclude hereditary conditions.
+Weaknesses: More expensive than competitors for equivalent coverage.
+Claims processing can be slower.
+Some plans exclude hereditary conditions.

 Trupanion